 Rope tows and paddle tows have a loop of rope or cable that the athlete must hold onto to move uphill.

-When your turn arrives, move forward and place the board in the track pointing uphill with the free foot placed on the stomp pad.
-The body should be in a relaxed position with the knees bent.
-As you prepare to load, look downhill over the shoulder next to the lift.
-Rope tows do not require a specific hand placement.
-While the rope is running, gently lift it to waist height, allowing it to run through your hand.
-Then squeeze the rope using both hands until it is held firmly in your grip (the rope is not slipping though your hands).
-As your grip tightens, you will begin to move forward.
-Remember to look straight ahead and maintain a relaxed position.
-Paddle tows are more difficult to ride because they require the rider to hold onto a handle.
+- When your turn arrives, move forward and place the board in the track pointing uphill with the free foot placed on the stomp pad. - The body should be in a relaxed position with the knees bent.
+As you prepare to load, look downhill over the shoulder next to the lift. - Rope tows do not require a specific hand placement. - While the rope is running, gently lift it to waist height, allowing it to run through your hand. - Then squeeze the rope using both hands until it is held firmly in your grip (the rope is not slipping though your hands). - o As your grip tightens, you will begin to move forward. - Look straight ahead and maintain a relaxed position.

 The preparation for riding a paddle tow is similar to that used for the rope tow.

-Once in position, have the athlete reach backward down hill as the paddle approaches.
-The athlete should then guide the paddle into position as it passes and grasp the handle with both hands.
-Remind the athlete to keep his or her weight shifted slightly toward the back and the knees bent, because once the athlete had grasped the handle, the lift will pull him or her forward abruptly.
-If relaxed and ready, the athlete will be more prepared for the sudden pull.
+- Once in position, have the athlete reach backward down hill as the paddle approaches. - The athlete should then guide the paddle into position as it passes and grasp the handle with both hands. - Remind the athlete to keep their weight shifted slightly toward the back and the knees bent, because once the athlete had grasped the handle, the lift will pull them forward abruptly. - If relaxed and ready, the athlete will be more prepared for the sudden pull.

-Tip: If the athlete is unloading at any point other than the top of the hill, have him or her immediately move the board so that it is not pointing down the hill (the board should be across the fall line).
+Tip: If the athlete is unloading at any point other than the top of the hill, have them immediately move the board so that it is not pointing down the hill (the board should be across the fall line).
 This will help prevent sliding backward downhill or into the lift.